 Water sports: Non-slip frames are essential for water sports as well, as dropping one's sunglasses may mean dropping them in the water.
 Choose polarized lenses with larger frames that will block out adequate sunlight and protect the eyes from wind and debris.
 Hydrophobic lenses prevent water from sticking to the lenses, keeping them clear and clean so you can swim and play on the water without constantly cleaning your lenses.

 Field sports: For optimal focus on the field, invest in frames with a non-slip silicone nose piece and wraparound cable temples.
 If you're playing a contact or ball sport, choose a high-impact lens that will stay in once piece and protect your eyes from injury.

 Running: Sunglasses for running and jogging should be lightweight and made of non-slip materials.
 We recommend green, gray or brown lenses.

 Shooting: Give it your best shot with high-grade ballistic glasses and a curved profile to protect against debris.
 Shatterproof lenses are also a necessity.
 Many people choose frames with interchangeable lenses for changing light conditions.
 Make sure your frames meet American National Standards Institute standards before purchase.
 ANSI is an organization overseeing safety and health guidelines in many sectors, including personal protective and safety equipment.

 Skiing: When gliding down a mountain, you'll want lightweight frames that offer maximum UV protection on the snow.
 Look for wide lenses and a snug fit, along with polarized, mirrored lenses.

-Opt for shatterproof, impact-resistant lenses that are wide for optimal viewing.
+Tennis/racquetball: Opt for shatterproof, impact-resistant lenses that are wide for optimal viewing.
 You may even prefer goggles.
-LIke sunglasses for field sports, your sunglasses frames should be made of non-slip materials - preferably wraparound glasses.
+Like sunglasses for field sports, your sunglasses frames should be made of non-slip materials - preferably wraparound glasses.